thyroid tumour

 Non-invasive Follicular Thyroid Neoplasm with Papillary-Like Nuclear Features (NIFTP): Understanding Your Pathology Report

-Non-invasive follicular thyroid neoplasm with papillary-like nuclear features (NIFTP) is a noncancerous thyroid tumour that grows slowly and has an excellent outcome after surgery.
+Non-invasive follicular thyroid neoplasm with papillary-like nuclear features (NIFTP) is a noncancerous thyroid tumor that grows slowly and has an excellent outcome after surgery.
 It develops from follicular cells, the normal cells of the thyroid gland that produce thyroid hormone.
-Although NIFTP cells can look similar under the microscope to cells seen in papillary thyroid …
+The thyroid is a butterfly-shaped gland at the front of the neck.
+Although NIFTP cells …

 Read More »